Corel VideoStudio Pro X7 and VideoStudio Ultimate X7 are the current versions of Corel’s popular consumer editing software.

-For some time now Corel have been tapping into the collective user experience whether good or bad, on their excellent “user to user” forum.
-They have not just tried to passively defend their program to their customers but have proactively sought both advice and ideas for future updates.
+They have been tapping into the collective user experience whether good or bad, on their excellent “user to user” forum for some time now and have not just tried to passively defend their program to their customers but have proactively sought both advice and ideas for future updates.

-VideoStudio Pro X6 is a great example of what can happen when a software company like Corel listens to their customer base and makes an effort to correct errors and satisfy their needs.
+VideoStudio Pro X7 is a great example of what can happen when a software company like Corel listens to their customer base and makes an effort not to just correct errors but to satisfy their needs.

 The result of this smart move has been a giant leap forward in the functionality, usability and stability of this final release candidate.

-So right from the outset here let me make it clear that in this review I have no reservations in recommending Corel VideoStudio Pro X6 to anyone looking for editing software at this level.
+I have no reservations in recommending Corel VideoStudio Pro X7 or Ultimate X7 to anyone looking for editing software at this level.

 The program does everything it is supposed to do, does it very well and easily holds its own against the competition in the consumer grade editing software market.

-In fact with this latest release Corel are beginning to close the gap between the consumer market and the fully professional programs such as Premiere Pro and Vegas Pro.
+In fact with this latest release Corel are beginning to close the gap between the consumer market and the fully professional programs such as Premiere and Vegas.

-Before I get into a full review of the program’s features and performance let’s first of all take a look at the difference between the standard Pro X6 and the Ultimate X6 version.
+Before I get into a full review of the program’s features and performance let’s first of all take a look at the difference between the standard Pro X7 and the Ultimate X7 version.